Theta-Limited/OA-Accuracy-Testing/README.md

 ### Overview

-The Python script `CoT_Listener_to_csv_file.py` is designed to capture multicast UDP messages sent by drones, which include various calculation details and coordinates.
+The Python script `CoT_Listener_to_csv_file.py` is designed to capture multicast UDP messages sent by debug builds of OpenAthena for Android, which include various calculation details and coordinates.
 The script outputs this data into a timestamped CSV file for later analysis.

 ### Requirements